 - spider mites

-Check around your yard for standing water which could harbor mosquitos.
-Empty pots, saucers, or any other forgotten nooks that hold water after rains.
-If you can’t empty them, add bits of mosquito dunks.
+Check around your yard for standing water that could harbor mosquitoes.
+Empty any pots, saucers, buckets, or any other forgotten nooks that hold water after rains.
+If you have standing water you can’t empty, add mosquito bits which kill their larvae.
+If you collect rainwater, keep it covered.

 If you notice a cochineal scale infestation on your prickly pear cactus, hit it with a hard spray of water.
 That should be all you need to do to get it under control.

-Yellow bells (Tecoma stans) and its hybrids (i.e., orange jubilee, bells of fire, sparky) are subject to damage from Tecoma leafroller moth caterpillars (Antigastra catalaunalis) which skeletonize the leaves.
+Yellow bells (Tecoma stans) and its hybrids (i.e., ‘Orange Jubilee’, ‘Bells of Fire’, ‘Sparky’) are subject to damage from Tecoma leafroller moth caterpillars (Antigastra catalaunalis) which skeletonize the leaves.
 If you have an otherwise healthy plant, consider co-existing with them.
 They turn into moths that are important pollinators and food source for other wildlife.
+The damage they cause is temporary and only cosmetic.

 If you feel they are overwhelming your shrub, prune off the worst areas or use the jet spray on your hose to dislodge them.
 Spraying insecticides, soap, or Bt (Bacillus thuringiensis) is largely ineffective since the caterpillars are tightly wrapped in leaves and protective webbing.